derbenoo/ts-configurable/README.md

 ## :snowflake: Readonly Properties and Object Freezing

-The ts-configurable package encourages developers to keep all configuration values static during the lifetime of the application.
+The ts-configurable package encourages developers to keep all configuration values static throughout the lifetime of the application.
 All sources (environment variables, command line arguments, ...) are parsed and merged during the instantiation of the configuration class object.
 After an object has been created, the object should be considered read-only, which can be enforced using the `enforceReadonly` option.
 This ensures that the configuration object is not modified at runtime (using [Object.freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze)).
 Additionally, all class properties can be marked with the TypeScript `readonly` modifier to prevent assignments at compile time.
 This way, the developer gets instant feedback from his IDE if he accidentially tries to set a read-only configuration value.

 Keeping all configuration values read-only after initialization has several benefits: